-- Entire process is creating example of using the scientific knowledge and Building on farmers' wisdom and experience in PVTs and MLTs.
+Entire process is creating example of using the scientific knowledge and Building on farmers' wisdom and experience in PVTs and MLTs.
 It has given opportunity to map and document the landraces exists and developing the social capital who are knowledgeable to do mapping exercises and conducting PVTs.
-ICAR-IIMR has done nutrition profiling. - These traditional varieties are performing better in System of Ragi intensification with agro ecological practice than released varieties. - Seed centers' managed by Farmers producers organisations are taking up the seed multiplication and making the good quality seed in limited way to farmers on cost basis.
-There is a pool of seed producers who learned the seed production protocol. - Triggered the discussion to have Alternate seed systems for landraces/ traditional varieties- Govt of Odisha has approved the SoPs.
+ICAR-IIMR has done nutrition profiling.

+• Triggered the discussion to have Alternate seed systems for landraces/ traditional varieties- Govt of Odisha has approved the SoPs.
 In near future, it will be functional - useful to all pulses, oil seeds, paddy and other crops than ragi too.